Samsung/tizen-docs/docs/tizen-studio/platform-tools/cover-platform.md

 To run the platform project:

-1. Connect a device to your computer and select the device in the **Connection Explorer** view.
+1. Connect a device to your computer and select the device in the **Device Manager**.
 2. In the **Project Explorer** view, right-click the project and select **Run As > Tizen Platform Project**.
 3. Choose the install command, such as **RPM** or **pkgcmd**.
 4. In the **Launch Configuration** dialog, click **Next**.